 Wasabi is a member of Veeam's cloud partner ecosystem and we have worked with Veeam on several different methods for interfacing your Veeam environment with Wasabi (as summarized below).
-More info on how Veeam works with Wasabi can be found in this solution brief and case study.
+More info on how Veeam works with Wasabi can be found here.

 - Option 1: Native S3 interface: Veeam has introduced a native S3 interface for Veeam's Backup & Replication product as part of Release 9.5 update 4.
 As of January 22nd 2019, this release is Generally Available.
 This native S3 interface will allow Veeam customers to use S3-compatible storage such as Wasabi as a Cloud Tier in Veeam.
 Veeam customers should contact their Veeam account team for details on this.